Building a Cyc Wall the Easy Way

 Professional photographers and commercial advertising photographers require a lot of very specific equipment.
 They need to keep all of their camera and lighting equipment up to par year after year, but that’s not the only concern they have.
 Their studio often includes a cyclorama wall; a wall that provides perfect lighting and no horizon line.
 Cyc walls are also often called infinite walls because they seem to simply fade in all directions with no definite horizon.
-Today we’re going to show you how building a cyc wall can be easy.
+Perhaps you've also seen a cyclorama wall in a theatrical production?
+Well, today we’re going to show you how building a cyc wall can be easy.

 Build a wall just like you would if you were building a standard wall.
 Your studs should be 16” on center to maintain the structural security you need.
 Skip this step if you are building a cyc wall into an existing room.
 If you’re building into an existing room, you’ll need to remove the drywall to expose the studs.